Humanities/Arts Exam > Humanities/Arts Notes > Psychology Class 12 > Important Questions & Answers: Variations in Psychological Attributes - 1

 Q.11.
 Describe the Triarchic Theory of Intelligence.

-Sternberg views intelligence as the ability to adapt, to shape and select environment to accomplish one’s goals and those of one’s society and culture.
-Sternberg proposed the following three types of intelligence:
+Ans: Sternberg views intelligence as the ability to adapt to, shape and select environments in order to achieve personal and cultural goals.
+He proposed three kinds of intelligence:

-(b) Meta component which involves planning what to do and how to do.
+(b) Metacomponent - involves planning and deciding what to do and how to do it.

-(iii) Contextual or Practical Intelligence: This involves adapting to the present environment or selecting a more favourable environment than the existing one or modifying the environment to fit one’s needs.
+(iii) Contextual (Practical) intelligence: Involves adapting to the environment, selecting a more favourable environment, or changing the environment to fit one's needs.

 Q.12.
 Explain how the PASS model helps us to understand intelligence.

-(i) Arousal/Attention: An optimal level of arousal focuses our attention to the relevant aspects of a problem.
-Too much or too little arousal would interfere with attention.
+(i) Arousal/Attention: An optimal level of arousal directs attention to relevant aspects of a task; too much or too little arousal impairs attention.

 Q.13.
 Differentiate between Culture-fair and Culture-biased tests.